Tristan: Legend

-In Le Morte d'Arthur
+Le Morte d'Arthur

-Thomas Malory later shortened and incorporated the Prose Tristan into his own English-language The Book of Sir Tristram de Lyones (The Fyrste and the Secunde Boke of Syr Trystrams de Lyones), a part of Le Morte d'Arthur in which Tristan (Tristram) plays the role of a counter-hero to Lancelot.
-Of all the knights, Tristram most resembles Lancelot as he too loves a queen, the wife of another.
-Tristan is even considered to be as strong and able a knight as Lancelot, including the fulfillment of Merlin's prophecy for the two of them to engage in the greatest duel between any knights before or after, although neither kills the other and they become beloved friends. "[T]he depiction of their chivalric prowess eclipses, for large sections of the narratives, their love for their respective queens."
+Thomas Malory incorporated two different versions of the Prose Tristan (in a highly shortened form, cutting great most of the material) into his own English-language compilation Le Morte d'Arthur in the section The Book of Sir Tristram de Lyones (The Fyrste and the Secunde Boke of Syr Trystrams de Lyones) where Tristan (whom Malory calls Tristram, originally written as Trystram) plays the role of a counter-hero to Lancelot.
+Of all the knights, Tristan most resembles Lancelot as he too loves a queen, the wife of another.
+Tristan is even considered to be as strong and able a knight as Lancelot, including the fulfillment of Merlin's prophecy for the two of them to engage in the greatest duel between any knights before or after, although neither kills the other and they become beloved friends.
+According to Sidney M. Johnson, "the depiction of their chivalric prowess eclipses, for large sections of the narratives, their love for their respective queens."
 His other friends and companions include Dinadan and Lamorak.